morrislaptop/looped/docs/database-testing.md

         'name' => 'Abigail',
     ]);

-<a name="relationships"></a>
 ### Relationships

 In this example, we'll attach a relation to some created models.
-When using the `create` method to create multiple models, an Eloquent [collection instance](/docs/{{version}}/eloquent-collections) is returned, allowing you to use any of the convenient functions provided by the collection, such as `each`:
+When using the `create` method to create multiple models, an Eloquent [collection instance](/eloquent-collections) is returned, allowing you to use any of the convenient functions provided by the collection, such as `each`:

     $users = factory(App\User::class, 3)
                ->create()